zevwings/ZVAlertController/README.md

 alertController.presentStyle = .fadeIn
 alertController.dismissStyle = .fadeOut
 ```

-More animation you can find in the [Exmaple](https://github.com/zevwings/ZVAlertController/blob/master/ZVAlertControllerExample/ViewController.swift)
+More usage you can find in the [Exmaple](https://github.com/zevwings/ZVAlertController/blob/master/ZVAlertControllerExample/ViewController.swift)

 # License
-`WSAlertAction` distributed under the terms and conditions of the [Apache License](https://github.com/zevwings/ZVAlertController/blob/master/LICENSE)
+`ZVAlertController` distributed under the terms and conditions of the [Apache License](https://github.com/zevwings/ZVAlertController/blob/master/LICENSE)